 To effectively manage our trade receivables, we must be able to accurately evaluate the credit worthiness of our customers and ensure that suitable terms and conditions are given to them in order to ensure our continued relationship with them.
 However, if we fail to accurately evaluate the credit worthiness of our customers, it may lead to bad debts, delays in recoveries and / or write-offs which could lead to a liquidity crunch, thereby adversely affecting our business and results of operations.
-During the FY 2023-24, 2022-23 and FY 2021-22 our trade receivables were \gtrless 4,442.17 lakhs, \gtrless 3,387.77 lakhs and \gtrless 3,323.64 lakhs respectively.
-As on March 31, 2024 our outstanding due from the top debtor amounted to \gtrless 373.55 lakhs representing 8.41% of our total debtors.
+During the FY 2023-24, 2022-23 and FY 2021-22 our trade receivables were ₹ 4,442.17 lakhs, ₹ 3,387.77 lakhs and ₹ 3,323.64 lakhs respectively.
+As on March 31, 2024 our outstanding due from the top debtor amounted to ₹ 373.55 lakhs representing 8.41% of our total debtors.
 We may be subject to working capital risks due to delays or defaults in payment by clients, which may restrict our ability to procure raw materials and make payments when due.
 In addition, any delay or failure on our part to supply the required quantity or quality of products, within the time stipulated by our agreements, to our customers may in turn cause delay in payment or refusal of payment by the customer.
 Such defaults/delays by our customers in meeting their payment obligations to us may have a material effect on our business, financial condition and results of operations.
 Such situation may require an additional and, consequently, higher finance cost which will adversely impact our profitability.

 17. We are subject to increasingly stringent environmental, health and safety laws, regulations and standards.
-Non- compliance with and adverse changes in health, safety, labour, and environmental laws and other similar regulations to our manufacturing operations may adversely affect our business, results of operations and financial condition.
+Non-compliance with and adverse changes in health, safety, labour, and environmental laws and other similar regulations to our manufacturing operations may adversely affect our business, results of operations and financial condition.

 We are subject to a wide range of laws and government regulations, including in relation to safety, health, labour, and environmental protection.
 These safety, health, labour, and environmental protection laws and regulations impose controls on air and water release or discharge, noise levels, storage handling, treatment, processing, along with other aspects of our manufacturing operations.
 For instance, there is a limit on the amount of pollutant discharge that our manufacturing facility may release into the air and water.
-Environmental regulations, including their effect on our operations, cannot be predicted with any certainty.
-In case of any change in environmental or pollution regulations, we may be required to invest in, among other things, environmental standards.
+Environmental laws and regulations in India have become and continue to be more stringent, and the scope and extent of new environmental regulations, including their effect on our operations, cannot be predicted with any certainty.
+In case of any change in environmental or pollution regulations, we may be required to invest in, among other things, environmental monitoring, pollution control equipment, and emissions management and other expenditure to comply with environmental standards.
 Any failure on our part to comply with any existing or future regulations applicable to us may result in legal proceedings, including public interest litigation being commenced against us, third party claims or the levy of regulatory fines.
 Further, any violation of the environmental laws and regulations may result in fines, criminal sanctions, revocation of operating permits, or shutdown of our manufacturing facility.
 The occurrence of any of these events could have an adverse effect on our business, results of operations and financial condition.